CanglongCl/International-Economics-and-Finance/Practice Test  incl Tariffs.md

 ---

-Q18) If the domestic value added before an import tariff for a product is \$500 and the domestic value added after the tariff is \$550, the effective rate of protection is: ==A==
+Q18) If the domestic value added before an import tariff for a product is \$500 and the domestic value added after the tariff is \$550, the effective rate of protection is: ==C==

 ​	a)  5%